KeananG/ClassiFire/README.md

 Source: https://gacc.nifc.gov/swcc/management_admin/Agency_Administrator/AA_Guidelines/pdf_files/ch5.pdf
 #### FireMgmtComplexity Classes:
 The levels of wildfire fire incidents range from Type 5 to Type 1.
 Each level represents a specific level of complexity
+- Type 5:
+  - lowest class
+  - local resources
+  - 2-6 firefighters
+  - quickly contained
+  - low impact risk
+- Type 4
+  - Local resources
-- Type 5 is the lowest class: local resources, 2-6 firefighters, quickly contained or low impact risk
+  - low impact risk
+  - slight increase in scale compared to Type 5
+- Type 3
+  - Mix of local and regional resources used
+  - increased scale and risk
+  - action plan created
+- Type 2
+  - large scale 200+ firefighters
+  - Many units required
+  - regular planning and briefing
+- Type 1
+  - highest class
+  - Same characteristics of type 2 incident
+  - 500+ firefighters
+  - aircraft and aviation is used
+  - Greater access to resources
-- Type 1 is the highest class: 500+ firefighters, aircraft and greater access to resources, large scale and impact
+  - larger scale and impact
 ## Data Sources
 The data used in this project comes from the following sources below:
 - Wildfire Occurrences